 - Subverted by Better Off Ted.
 Phil and Lem reminisce about Phil's first day on the job, and a flashback shows Phil wearing tie-dye and Lem with an afro.
 Then Lem says, "It's a shame your first day had to be during Sixties Week."

-- Billy Joel's "We Didn't Start the Fire" is a laundry list of late-20th-century cultural markers rattled off one after the other.
+- Billy Joel's "We Didn't Start the Fire" is basically a laundry list of late-20th-century cultural markers rattled off one after the other.
 He stays in chronological order (at least approximately) until he reaches 1963, after which he starts throwing them out more or less at random...
-80s, 60s, 80s again...
+'80s, '60s, '80s again...

-- The opening loading screen and title sequence in Grand Theft Auto: Vice City helps establish that it's The Eighties.
-The loading screen simulates a Commodore 64 loading screen, then the title sequence plays a Suspiciously Similar Song of the Miami Vice theme while showing scenes of life in 1980s Miami—big hair, boxy cars, etc.
+- The opening loading screen and title sequence in Grand Theft Auto: Vice City helps establish that it's The '80s.
+The loading screen simulates a Commodore 64 loading screen, then the title sequence plays a Suspiciously Similar Song of the Miami Vice theme while showing scenes of life in 1980s Miami—big hair, boxy cars, etc. Also, the first time you enter a vehicle, its in-game radio is always scripted to be on, and playing Billy Jean.
+Every time.

 - In Mafia II, when the protagonist Vito is getting out of a 6 years term in jail, we are treated to sequence full of fifties imagery and music, to signify how the time has passed since the last time he saw the outside world, during the final year of the World War II.